-Standards SADLIER PROGRESS MATHEMATICS, GRADE 8 that there are numbers that are not all, and approximate them by rational ers.
-8.NS.1 Know that real numbers are either rational or irrational.
-Understand informally that every number has a decimal expansion which is repeating, terminating, or is non-repeating and non-terminating.
-Lesson 1 Understand Rational and Irrational Numbers-pp. 10-17 8.NS.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
+SADLIER PROGRESS MATHEMATICS, GRADE 8

+Know that there are numbers that are not rational, and approximate them by rational numbers.

+- Know that numbers that are not rational are called irrational.
+Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number. - 2.
+Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
 For example, by truncating the decimal expansion of $\sqrt{2}$, show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.

-Lesson 2 Use Rational Approximations of Irrational Numbers-pp. 18-25
+Lesson 1 Understand Rational and Irrational Numbers-pp. 10-17